European way

 In the event that a citizen of the Union moves to another EU country, European laws apply to him.
 That is, European legislation prevails over national and European rights can be fully implemented.
 The right to found / reunite a family is also a European law.

-Under Community law, the spouse/registered partner/family of a Community citizen has the same Community rights as an EU citizen, provided there is a link to the EU citizen.
-The invited party receives these rights from him/her by operation of law.
-These rules also apply if the EU citizen is married to or has a long-term relationship with a foreign partner from a country outside the EU.
+According to Community law, the spouse/registered partner/family of a Community citizen have the same Community rights as an EU citizen, provided there is a link to the EU citizen.
+The invited party derives these rights from the EU citizen by operation of law.
+These rules also apply if the EU citizen is married or in a long-term relationship with a foreign partner from a country outside the EU.
 In the Netherlands and some other EU countries, cohabitation is also taken into account.
-Children under the age of 21, as well as other relatives such as parents, parents-in-law, grandparents, and grandchildren, can participate in the family reunification procedure along the “European route”.
-One of the conditions is that the family needs the support of an EU citizen for a normal standard of living.
+Children under 21 years of age, as well as other relatives such as parents, parents-in-law, grandparents, and grandchildren, may participate in the family reunification procedure under the "European route."
+One of the conditions is that the family needs the support of the EU citizen to maintain a normal standard of living.

 When can you bring relatives along the "European path"?